ngkhang/unit-test-reactjs-course/README.md

   - `jest.restoreAllMocks()`
     - Restore all mocks to original values
     - Equivalent to calling `.mockRestore()` on every mocked function and `.restore()` on every replaced property

+- Fake Timers:
+  - `jest.useFakeTimers()`
+    - Fake timers for all tests within the file, until original timers are restored with `jest.useRealTimers()`
+    - This is a global operation and will affect other tests within the same file
+  - `jest.useRealTimers()`
+    - Restore the original implementations of the global date, performance, time and timer APIs
+  - `jest.runOnlyPendingTimers()`
+    - Executes only the macro-tasks that are currently pending (i.e., only the tasks that have been queued by `setTimeout()` or `setInterval()` up to this point)
+    - If any of the currently pending macro-tasks schedule new macro-tasks, those new tasks will not be executed by this call.
+  - `jest.advanceTimersByTime(msToRun)`
+    - Executes only the macro task queue (i.e. all tasks queued by `setTimeout()` or `setInterval()` and `setImmediate()`).

 ### Testing Library